ryanmimrie/ryanmimrie.github.io/whmavi.md

 </ol>

 ## Designing a WH-MAVI run
-.mavi text files can be created using the GUI-based design tool (either in a web browser or locally), or manually.
+.mavi text files can be created using the GUI-based design tool or manually.
 ### GUI-based Designer
 <div>
   <a href="/whmavi/" class="project-button">Web Designer</a>